ianleeder/nerdweekend/index.md

 We've done so many of these now, the memories are fading.
 This is a place to accumulate them.
 If you remember anything I've missed, or have a photo to add, there is a link at the bottom of each page to email me (it will reference the current page) and I'll update it.
 # Current Proposal

 _Doodle has updated and is a lot worse.
-This is **technically** not Doodle, but I'll still call it that._
+This is **technically** not Doodle but it's similar enough, and I'll still call it that._

 It's time to start talking about the next Nerd Weekend!